CUCyber/presentations/misc/pi-hole.md

 ```Bash
 curl -sSL https://install.pi-hole.net | bash
 ```
-Note: Be carefull when piping into bash, it is a huge security risk.
+Note: Be careful when piping into bash, it is a huge security risk.

 ### Choose Interface